Free personal use

 Simple answers

-Simple access for individual users.
+Free access for individual users.

 Seat-based pricing for staff users.